 When the holidays come around my house explodes with endless pans of candy bark.
-Once I perfected the technique of making the best chocolate bark, I wasn’t able to reign in the madness.
+Once I perfected the technique of making the easy homemade chocolate bark, I wasn’t able to reign in the madness.

 Plus, who isn’t a sucker for a sweet treat that takes five minutes to throw together?!
 With all that extra time, why not try out multiple flavors and toppings?